 Although we’re not the most walkable city in the country, we’re making progress in making getting around Nashville friendly for pedestrians.
 Folks at the Nashville Convention and Visitors Commission like to tout our high density of attractions within walking distance.
 From the Bridgestone Arena on Broadway, you’re within six blocks of dozens of points of interest including live music and sports venues, museums, the honky tonk district and a ton of restaurants.
 You need motorized transportation to get to most neighborhoods but, once there, you’ll find 12South, the Gulch, Germantown and Hillsboro Village to be foot-friendly.

 Until a strong mass transit model is in place, we drive (or maybe take the bus, Uber or Lyft).
 And during rush hour, we sit.
 Even our tricky little backroad hacks are getting congested.
 If you’re moving here, you’ll want to learn about getting a driver’s license and registering your vehicle.

-That’s short for Metro Transit Authority which is updating its service with a real-time app and improved routing.
-(Note: MTA is in the process of changing its name to WeGo.)
 If you’re living or lodging in the right location, the bus is a great option.
 For $2.00, you can travel around town (including Express routes) and make transfers within a two-hour period without paying extra–just ask for a transfer pass when leaving the bus.
 No parking hassles, free people-watching.
 Clean, safe and most drivers are genuinely nice people.

 Tip The little-publicized all-day bus pass is just $3.25, a 7-day pass is $16 and a 31-day pass is $55.
 Prices are even lower for seniors and youth.